ordina-jworks/ordina-jworks.github.io/_posts/2018-11-20-mongodb-europe-018.md

 # MongoDB Charts
 - [Bringing Data to Life with MongoDB Charts](https://sched.co/FtWP), Guillaume Meister.

-Currently, if you want to visualize data in a MongoDB database you either have to code it yourself, or rely on a 3rd party tool and migrate your data to a different platform (for example: Kibana with Elasticsearch is a popular tool).
+Currently, if you want to visualize data in a MongoDB database you either have to code it yourself, or rely on a 3rd party tool and migrate your data to a different platform (for example: Kibana with Elasticsearch is very popular).
 Needless to say that this can be quite cumbersome.
 [MongoDB Charts](https://www.mongodb.com/products/charts) intends to solve this.